pzhaojohnson/RNA2Drawer/README.md

 <em>How do I zoom in and out?</em> Changing the font size of bases using the `Font Size` scale on the toolbar imitates zooming in and out, though this does not change the sizes of the other elements of the drawing.

 <em>Can I draw DNA instead of RNA?</em> Yes, when entering a new structure or opening one from a file, you can parse the sequence as DNA.
 You can also convert an existing RNA structure to DNA (see [Other Customizations](#other-customizations)).

+<em>I cannot pivot the stem closest to the 5' terminus.</em> The stem closest to the 5' terminus is effectively an anchor around which all other stems pivot.
+To change the angle of the stem closest to the 5' terminus you must rotate the entire drawing.
+See [Rotation](#rotation).

 ## Known Issues